-Repeaters are the means by which our radios communicate over a larger area.
-Repeaters are usually located at higher elevations to increase their coverage.
-When you transmit from your radio to a repeater on it's receiving frequency, the signal is re-transmitted by the repeater on its output frequency to its coverage area.
+Repeaters allow us to communicate over large areas.
+Repeaters are usually located at higher elevations to increase coverage.
+When you transmit from your radio to a repeater, the signal is sent out to its coverage area.
 The difference in frequency of the incoming transmission and the outgoing re-transmission is called the "offset".

 In addition to the offset, repeaters also require a sub-audible tone or carrier signal to unmute the repeater to the incoming signal.
 These sub-tones are called PL (Private Line) or CTCSS (Continuous Tone-Coded Squelch System) tone.
 Many repeaters are public and the offset and CTCSS tone are readily available (ie: RepeaterBook™).
 Many newer radios already have correct offsets programmed for each frequency.